 Prior to joining Labaton Sucharow, Alfred was an associate at Fried, Frank, Harris, Shriver & Jacobson LLP, where he advised and represented financial institutions, investors, officers, and directors in a broad range of complex disputes and litigations including cases involving violations of federal securities law and business torts.

 Alfred earned his J.D. from Cornell Law School, where he was a member of the Cornell Law Review, as well as the Moot Court Board.
 He also served as a judicial extern under the Honorable Robert C. Mulvey.
 He received his B.A., summa cum laude, from Montclair State University.

-Alfred is an active member of the American Bar Association, Federal Bar Council, New York State Bar Association, and New York City Bar Association.
-In particular, he serves as a member of City Bar’s Financial Reporting Committee, which seeks to enhance the integrity of financial reporting systems.
+Alfred is an active member of the American Bar Association, Federal Bar Council, New York State Bar Association, New York County Bar Association, and New York City Bar Association.

 Cornell Law School

 U.S. District Court